Surviving The Secret War In Laos: by living in caves for nine years.

 Above Photo – these two old ladies spent nine years of their early lives hiding out in a cave, with the rest of their village, too scared to go back to Tchepone, until the Vietnam War had ended.

 Six kilometers from the modern town of Sepon are the ruins of wartime Tchepone, bombed into oblivion during the Vietnam War.
+I was recently told by a USAF Historian that this destruction was in part due to the US believing a North Vietnamese SAM missile battery was hidden in the area.

 Old Tchepone is reached down a dirt road lined with large stands of bamboo and hardwoods, with cattle and buffalo lazily meandering .in front of you.